Dabronzo/DJFlamingo/README.md

 # Bugs

-At the moment the application no major bug is known or still not fixed.
+At the moment, no major bug is known or is still not fixed in the application.

 ## Fixed Detected Bugs

-### Admin can delete other admins accounts.
+### Admin can delete other admin accounts

-- A possible dangerous bug was undetected, an admin could delete its own account leading to a very unexpected behaviour of the application.
-After identifying the possible bug, changes on the logic were made to fix this behaviour.
+- A possible dangerous bug was detected: an admin could delete its own account, leading to a very unexpected behaviour of the application.
+After identifying the possible bug, changes in the logic were made to fix this behaviour.

-### Forms not authenticating.
+### Forms not authenticating

-- During the development a major bug occurred where the forms where not able to authenticate it user input.
-After some research and googling was noticed that the line “{csrf_token}”.
+- A major bug occurred during the development, where the forms were not able to authenticate users input.
+After some research and googling, the line “{csrf_token}” was noticed.
 After adding the command, the bug was fixed.

 ### No protected endpoint

-- A security branch was detected when any person could just paste the endpoints of the url and would access admin or any user features without authentication.
+- A security breach was detected because any person could just paste the endpoints of the url and could access admin or any user features without authentication.
 The problem was addressed and all the endpoints for user accounts and admin are protected.

 ### Styling bugs

-- Due to a change in the font family during the development, some html elements needed to update and change the style, in order to keep the layout of the application
+- DDue to a change in the font family during the development, some html elements needed to change the style class, in order to keep the layout of the application.

 ## Detected and not fixed bugs

-Some minors styling bugs were detected however their occurrence does not interfere with the user experience
+Some minor styling bugs were detected, however their occurrence does not interfere with the user experience.

-### Admin list of gigs styling bug
+### AAdmin list of gigs styling bug

-- At the main page of the admin user on the table that display all the gigs some of the list items have the border a little bit thicker than the others, making a slightly difference between rolls on the table.
+- AAt the main page of the admin user, on the table which displays all of the gigs, some of the list items have a border that’s a little bit thicker than the others, making a slight difference between rolls on the table.

 # Deployment